theNerd247/js-scheduler/readme.md

   1. No dependency management of the lessons.
 Google calendar does no enforcing of the order in which events occur.
 Therefore when we had a 2 week holiday in the middle of the unit and decided to switch lessons around.
-In short accidently taught a lesson after the break that should have been taught before the break which resulted in many students nearly failing the project 2 and a lot of angry people.
+In short accidentally taught a lesson after the break that should have been taught before the break which resulted in many students nearly failing the project 2 and a lot of angry people.
   1. No flexibility in tweaking the schedule.
 Google calendar does not make